SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Under the Golden Gate Bridge on the Bridge to Bridge Cruise

-After you cruise under it, your tour turns, heads back under the bridge and makes its way to Alcatraz Island.
-On the way, you will see the seaside town of Sausalito and Angel Island (learn more).
+After you cruise under it, your boat turns, heads back under the bridge and makes its way to Alcatraz Island.
+On the way, you will see the seaside town of Sausalito in Marin County, as well as Angel Island (learn more).

-On these Bridge to Bridge cruises San Francisco, you are taken really close to Alcatraz Island.
-It takes you almost all the way around the island too, so you can take a look at it from a few different angles.
+On these Bridge to Bridge cruises San Francisco, you are taken very close to Alcatraz Island.
+You go almost all the way around the island too, so you can take a look at it from a few different angles.

 The western side of Alcatraz Island from the water

-You'll approach from the west.
+You'll first approach Alcatraz from the west.
 The big building on the top of the island is the main cell house.

 The northern side of Alcatraz Island from a Bay Cruise